wavefrontHQ/wavefront-spring-boot/README.md

 ## Documentation

-* For details see the [Wavefront documentation](https://docs.wavefront.com/wavefront_springboot.html).
+* The [Wavefront documentation](https://docs.wavefront.com/wavefront_springboot.html) includes a tutorial and instructions for examining services and traces inside Wavefront.
-* See [Custom Configurations](https://docs.wavefront.com/wavefront_springboot.html#optional-custom-configurations) for details on customizing your Spring Boot application to send data to Wavefront.
+* You can [customize existing Spring Boot applications](https://docs.wavefront.com/wavefront_springboot.html#optional-custom-configurations) to send data to Wavefront.

 ## License